By: Sharon Berman,

-Speaking to colleagues has the added benefit of firm website, ideally even on the home page as the date draws closer.
+Whether your attorney is speaking to a group of CEOs or the real property section of the Bar, you can make the most of the lecture by extending its “shelf life,” both before and after the talk.
+For example, prior to the talk, announce it on the firm website, ideally even on the home page as the date draws closer.
 What trends or hot topics related to the talk are there that may be of interest to your clients and referral sources.
 Consider integrating these into email alert or hard copy communication to clients incorporating some of the points the attorney will be addressing.
 Add a P.S. mentioning that your attorney will be giving a talk on the subject and invite clients to contact the speaker for a handout or to discuss additional details.
 If appropriate, you can even post the complete material for the presentation on your website.

 A great way to announce a talk is through a press release on your website.
 Capture one of the more intriguing elements of the lecture in the headline and then list your attorney as the speaker in the subhead.
 You can also distribute the press release to the media to position your lawyer as an expert.
 Press releases, articles and presentation materials on your site demonstrate leadership and energy.

 Follow-up is also essential to extending the shelf life of a talk.
 Work with the attorney on appropriate measures, such as a letter or additional information provided to members of the audience.
 Be sure to obtain the contact information for those in attendance so you can selectively enter them in your database.